pankaj-pp/dd-sdk-reactnative/CONTRIBUTING.md

 ### Project structure overview

-Repository contains 2 main projects:
+This repository contains 2 main projects:

-* SDK project, which consists of 3 workspaces: `react-native-sdk`, `react-native-sdk-react-navigation`, `react-native-sdk-react-native-navigation`
+* SDK project (in the `packages` folder), which consists of 3 workspaces:
+    * `core`: the core React Native SDK allowing tracking of logs, spans and RUM events.
+    * `react-native-navigation`: an integration for the [react-native-navigation](https://github.com/wix/react-native-navigation) library.
+    * `react-navigation`: an integration for the [react-navigation](https://github.com/react-navigation/react-navigation) library.
 * Sample app project (in the `example` folder)

-Sample app project exists as dedicated project, because React Native tooling (`Metro` bundler specifically) [doesn't support symbolic links](https://github.com/facebook/metro/issues/1) which is utilized by the [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to have a single places for hosting `node_modules`.
-On the other hand, having symbolic links for SDK modules works fine, because it doesn't use React Native build tooling for running tests and linting.
+The sample app project exists as dedicated project, because the React Native tooling, the `Metro` bundler specifically, [doesn't support symbolic links](https://github.com/facebook/metro/issues/1), and symbolic links are used by the [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to have a single place for hosting `node_modules`.

 Workspaces are managed with [Lerna](https://github.com/lerna/lerna).